airpartners/static-report-generation/README.md

 If every is working, your computer should start downloading data from the QuantAQ API and should print `Sensor Progress: 1/20`.
 Unfortunately, the QuantAQ API does take a long time to download data, and it make take up to 15 minutes to download all the data from one sensor.
 Once the pipeline finishes, you should have a folder containing reports for each sensor, all the graphs for each report, and `.pckl` files containing data from each sensor.

-(Note that when the pipeline finishes running, you may get thrown exceptions in your terminal, even after the reports have been created.
-This will result from you not having the proper credentials to access the Air Partners Dropbox account/email account and can be ignored.)
+(Note that some functionality in our pipeline will not be accessible publicly, which may result in some exceptions being thrown.
+The reports will still render regardless.)